wallberg/blog/_drafts/review-evolution-20.md

 ## Footnotes

-[^darwinism]:

-    The author acknowledges that Darwinism, Neo-Darwinism, and "Random Mutationist" aren't exactly the same thing, but then tends to use them interchangeably.
-In addition, it seems that many people have different ideas about what is [Neo-Darwinism](https://en.wikipedia.org/wiki/Neo-Darwinism).
-The key point, however is that random ...
-    {%include note.html content="finish this thought; does randomness discussion go here?" %}

 [^decision]:

     Continuing, the author says:

-    > I promised that if science really told me that no God, no plan, no intentionality was needed for me to have a wonderfully engineered hand at the end of my arm, then I would a massive, wholesale change in my belief system.
+    > I promised that if science really told me that no God, no plan, no intentionality was needed for me to have a wonderfully engineered hand at the end of my arm, then I would make a massive, wholesale change in my belief system.
     >
     > I thought about how my family life could change.
     >